 No, we don’t suggest you eat the wood!
 But the needles make an exquisite tea, that sells for many dollars in the health food markets.
 It’s good for what ails you.

 Here’s a quick recipe for using the fresh fir (or pine, or spruce, or redwood) tips, to make a simple syrup, which may be used to flavor everything from kombucha to cocktails.. like an old-fashioned.

-Because even the old-timers can’t argue with that… recipe from Wild Drinks and Cocktails, by Emily Han.
+Because even the old-timers can’t argue with that… recipe from Wild Drinks & Cocktails: Handcrafted Squashes, Shrubs, Switchels, Tonics, and Infusions to Mix at Home, by Emily Han.

 Place the conifer tips or needles in a mason jar and pour boiling water over them.
 Let the tea steep anywhere from 30 minutes to overnight (We recommend overnight for the strongest flavor.)

 Strain through a fine-mesh strainer into a saucepan, discarding the solids.
 Add the sugar to the pan.